by Caroline Marshall and Bronte Hearn · 8 April 2025

 Is your AML/CTF program in place, up to date and rigorously reviewed?

-- Notwithstanding BEAR/FAR, the board is essentially responsible for the effective implementation of an AML/CTF program, including its approval and ongoing oversight.
-They must also ensure that an entity's AML/CTF program is subject to an independent review on a periodic basis, and that they are kept apprised of key AML/CTF risks and issues as they arise.
+- Under the current AML/CTF Act, the board is essentially responsible for the effective implementation of an AML/CTF program, including its approval and ongoing oversight.
+It must also ensure that an entity's AML/CTF program is subject to an independent review on a periodic basis, and that it is kept apprised of key AML/CTF risks and issues as they arise.
 Boards must also be comfortable that the level of AML/CTF reporting and escalation is adequate, so that they can discharge their ongoing oversight obligation.

 - The Australian Transaction Reports and Analysis Centre (AUSTRAC) has published guidance on board and senior management responsibilities, which points to the importance of good governance and adequate oversight of AML/CTF matters by boards.
 AUSTRAC expects boards and senior management to have ongoing access to coordinated, structured and quality information on a consistent basis, not limited to specific events or incidents.